 Tribulus commonly known as Gokru, is helpful in treating all urinary disorders and can be considered as a rejuvenator for the urinary system.
 The drug helps to improve urinary tract health.
 It helps to reduce the infection by promoting more flow of urine, there by the bacteria gets washed off.
 It also gives a soothing effect to the membranes of the urinary tract.
 The medicine also helps in curing urogenital tract diseases.

 Drink a glass of unsweetened cranberry juice on a daily basis until the infection is cleared.
 The juice can be diluted with water if required.

 Cranberries, is an excellent remedy for treating UTI.
-They contain proanthocyanidins that kill the E. coli bacteria and prevents from crossing the urethra walls.
+They contain proanthocyanidins that kills the E. coli bacteria and prevents from crossing the urethra walls.
 They are very potent antibiotic that fights against infections.

 Coriander is considered to be a cooling diuretic.
-Both the seeds and leaves can be used to cure the infection caused by the urinary tract.
+Both the seeds and leaves can be used to cure the infection caused for urinary tract.
 The seeds are helpful in treating cystitis, dysuria, cloudy urine.
-A warm infusion of the coriander seeds is much beneficial in case of burning micturition.
+Warm infusion of the coriander seeds is much beneficial in case of burning micturition.

 Sugarcane is regarded as a naturally available diuretic.
-This should be consumed on a daily basis until the infections are treated.
+This should be consumed on a daily basis until the infections is treated.

 Due to its diuretic action, it flushes out the urine frequently there by clearing the bacteria.
 Sugarcane ensures the health of kidney and lowers the risk of kidney stones.